 We have a full day to explore some of the most famous sights of Agra, including the Taj Mahal (UNESCO).
 This white marbled jewel was built over a 22-year period by Shah Jehan as a monument to his great love for his wife.

 In the morning we depart Agra and journey to the Bharatpur Bird Sanctuary, stopping en route to visit the ancient ghost town of Fatehpur Sikri, and wander amongst its beautiful stone buildings set in the desert.

-Day 10: Ranthambore National Park
+Day 10: Ranthambhore National Park

 We depart Bharatpur for Ranthambhore.
 We arrive in time for lunch followed by an afternoon visit to the Ranthambhore Fort.
 Be sure to have your cameras ready as the Fort is set inside the park and you never know when you will see a tiger, bear or any wildlife.
-Overnight in Ranthambhore.

-Day 11: Ranthambore National Park, Safaris
+Day 11: Ranthambhore National Park, Safaris